livingSMART50/SKYLINE-TECH/README.md

-# Skyline-tech table 1
+# skyline-tech table2
-This table was created with html and css to capture student academic records
+A table designed to capture cohort 16 members records